-Antarctica has not always been a frozen rock.
+Antarctica has not always been a frozen wasteland.
 In April, on Seymour Island, near the tip of the Antarctic Peninsula, the paleontologists discovered fragments of a fossilized frog dating back about 40 million years.
 This offers a new perspective on the continent’s ancient climate.

 The shape of the newly discovered bones indicates that this frog belonged to the family Calyptocephalellidae, frogs that are found today in South America.
 The paleontologists were able to make such a precise connection because the skeleton of the fossil frog included a particularly useful skull and hip bone called the ″iliac bone″.